337 further coronavirus cases and one more death recorded in Calderdale

 There was also one more coronavirus death recorded over the weekend in Calderdale.

-It means there have been nine deaths in the past week, which is an increase on five the previous week.
+It means there have been three deaths in the past week, which is a decrease on four the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Calderdale.